-- There is no standardized, national system for credentialing complementary health practitioners.
-State and local governments are responsible for deciding what credentials practitioners must have to work in their jurisdiction.
+- There is no standardized national system for credentialing complementary health practitioners.
+State governments are responsible for deciding what credentials practitioners must have to work in that state.

-- The credentials required for complementary health practitioners vary tremendously from state to state and from discipline to discipline.
+- The credentials required for complementary health practitioners vary widely from state to state and from discipline to discipline.

 - Mandatory licensure: requires practitioners to have a license for providing a service.

 - Title licensure: requires practitioners to have credentials before using a professional title.